"What feels good is good."

 Beauty: Taking pleasure in beauty—art, nature, design, movement.

 Healthy limits: Embracing pleasure doesn't mean indulging every impulse.
-Some pleasures have costs that outweigh their benefits.
 The Lover chooses wisely.